The One That Got Away (Katy Perry song): Synopsis

+The video begins with an elderly woman (Perry) entering her modernistic home.
+She walks past her husband (played by Herman Sinitzyn), who asks her "How was it?", to which she responds by simply saying "It was fine", hinting that the two are in a loveless marriage.
+While making herself a cup of coffee, the elderly woman, unhappy with her present situation, begins to think about her colorful past when the song begins: her younger self with her artist boyfriend (Luna) paint portraits of each other.

+The elderly woman continues to reminisce about her past in her bedroom alone as the song plays: the happy girl and the boyfriend dress up wildly, take Polaroid photos of each other, dance at a stranger's wedding, and give each other a makeshift tattoo.

-As the elderly woman sadly reminisces while sitting on her (and the husband's) fancy bedroom alone in a silk nightgown, her younger self and the boyfriend get into an argument which culminates in her splashing red paint on one of his elaborate paintings after he did the same to one of hers and he leaves angrily then drives away.
-The woman's younger self appears to her older self's bedroom with each on the bed as they both sing.
-The younger version is also shown in her older self's closet, crying and singing while the boyfriend is seen driving in a Ford Mustang to blow off steam from the fight.
+As the woman's younger self appears to her older self and both sing the bridge, the younger self and the boyfriend get into an argument; she has a creativity block and is unable to paint anything, so he forces her to paint, and in response she splashes red paint on his painting.
+He leaves angrily and drives away in a Ford Mustang to blow off steam from the fight.

+The younger version is shown in her older self's closet, crying and singing while the boyfriend is seen driving in his car.
 At the same time in the present, the older woman is shown driving out of her garage in a similar type of car as the boyfriend is driving in the flashback.

-The boyfriend opens the sun visor above him while driving and finds the veil of the dress the younger version of Perry had worn at the wedding.
+While driving, the boyfriend opens the sun visor above him and finds the veil of the dress the younger version of Perry had worn at the wedding.
 He stares at the veil, hinting that he decides to make up with her.
 But he is too distracted by the veil and does not notice the large boulders on the road from a small rock slide.
-He swerves to avoid the rocks and accidentally drives off a cliff, dying in the subsequent crash without getting a chance to make up, while the woman's younger self collapses at the same time (possibly representing the death of her colorful personality).
-The song ends abruptly as the sounds of the car violently rolling down the cliff are heard.
+He swerves to avoid the rocks and accidentally drives off a cliff, dying in the subsequent crash without getting a chance to make up.
+Meanwhile, the woman's younger self collapses at the same time (possibly representing the death of her colorful youth and personality).
+The song ends as the sounds of the car violently rolling down the cliff are heard.

-While Johnny Cash's cover of "You Are My Sunshine" plays quietly in the background, the woman's older self now sports a dark conservative long-sleeved dress and is revealed to have driven to that same spot where the boyfriend had died.
-She walks up to the edge of the cliff and leans against a fence when the boyfriend (either a ghost or a hallucination) appears before her on the other side of the fence.
-The two hold hands, revealing matching tattoos on their hands.
+As Johnny Cash's cover of "You Are My Sunshine" plays quietly in the background, the woman's older self is revealed to have driven to that same spot where the boyfriend had died.
+She walks up to the edge of the cliff where the boyfriend (either a ghost or a hallucination) appears before her on the other side of the fence; the two hold hands, revealing matching tattoos on their hands.
 When the older woman snaps back to reality, the Johnny Cash music stops suddenly and the boyfriend vanishes.
 Saddened, the elderly woman turns back and silently walks away from the cliff to return home as the screen fades to black.